Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 There are maximum of 2 * 2 * 2 * 1 = 8 solutions of the inverse kinematics calculation.
 When no solution is found for an angle, the nearest solution is returned.

 On a laptop, performance is about 3.5 microseconds to calculate the 8 solutions. (performance measuring on Duet tbd)

+An alternative to use PG4 with axes 2 and 3 will be tried. (tbd)

 # unsorted: